ThePHPF/pie-design/pickle-investigation.md

   Licence and copyright permit.
 * Start a new project, adopt relevant/useful parts of code where necessary.
 Assuming the Licence and copyright permit.
 * Start a new project, without using any Pickle.
 All code from scratch.

+## Conclusion

+We have discussed several approaches, and we are working with several members of the PHP community to ensure which is the best way forward.
+Naturally, given the work that Pickle has done in the past, we did spend some time investigating the approach Pickle took.
+After some discussion in the team moving this forward, comparing various approaches, we have decided to start a fresh project.
+However, we are planning to use some of the parts from Pickle to avoid re-writing them from scratch.
+We will of course be retaining Pickle's copyright and licence, as we highly value the work that Pickle contributors have made.

 ## Notes